Abelian varieties not isogenous to Jacobians over global fields: Abstract

 \section{Abstract}

 We prove the existence of abelian varieties not isogenous to Jacobians over characterstic $p$ function fields.
-Our methods involve studying the action of degree $p$ Hecke operators on hypersymmetric points, as well as their effect on the formal neighborhoods using Serre Tate co-ordinates.
-We moreover use our methods to provide another proof over number fields, as well as proving a version of this result over finite fields.
+Our methods involve studying the action of degree $p$ Hecke operators on hypersymmetric points, as well as their effect on the formal neighborhoods using Serre-Tate co-ordinates.
+Moreover, we use our methods to provide another proof over number fields, as well as proving a version of this result over finite fields.